-The land was donated to VAD by the Deaf Brethens upon its dissolution.
-The land is triangular-shaped, with one side bordered by a country road (Route 640 - Gilbert Station Road).
-The Deaf Brethens planned to build a retirement home for Deaf elder people on the land.
-After pouring the foundation for a structure, the project was stopped.
-All that remains is the concrete foundation and a non-functioning well on a wooded lot.
+The land was donated to VAD by the Deaf Brethens after it was dissolved.
+The land is triangular-shaped with one side being bordered by a country road (Route 640 - Gilbert Station Road).
+The Deaf Brethens wanted to build a retirement home on the land for Deaf elder people.
+After the foundation for the structure was laid, the project was stopped.
+All that remain are the foundation, a well, and many young trees.
+See pictures below.

 Looking north.
 The road has been paved "rustic style."
 It used to be a loose gravel road.
 The VAD land is on right.